zchandler/builderwars/README.md

 Contributors should familarize themselves with how Github works.
 The help pages are pretty great. https://help.github.com/

 **Forks of this project are welcome.
 Fork Away!** Please submit your ideas for changes and improvements to the rules in the form of Pull Requests.
-If you just want to jot down an idea, but don't want to bother with a Pull Request, please use the comments section.
+If you just want to jot down an idea, but don't want to bother with a Pull Request, please use the Issues section.
 Enjoy!